Day 1-New Madrid, Missouri elementary school to Kennett, Missouri American Legion hall 60.5 miles

 From there we continue through more of the Mississippi river bottomlands.
 Before long we’ll find ourselves in Tiptonville, for our second rest/water stop availability of the day.
 Just down around the corner from the rest stop in city hall is a fascinating museum with artifacts from the civil war and intervening years of life along the river.
 Next it’s back north through more river bottoms where the route passes by the Civil War “Battle of Island #10” marker.
 In about 7- 8 miles, we’ll cross the state line into Kentucky, and shortly thereafter have our final water/rest stop courtesy of the Midway Baptist Church.
 Our overnight destination of Fulton County High School in Hickman is our next stop.

-Day 6-Fulton County High School to New Madrid, Missouri elementary school, 48.8 miles
+Day 6-Fulton County High School, Hickman, Kentucky to YMCA of Sikeston, Missouri 60 miles

 We start Friday off with a short trip of about five miles through the heart of Hickman, to the eastern landing of the Dorena-Hickman riverboat ferry.
 Over 50 years ago, prior to the construction of the I-155 bridge at Caruthersville, which we crossed Wednesday morning, there were as many as five or six ferries operating at various points along this stretch of the river.
 Now this is the only one that remains.
 The ferry can safely carry 100 cyclists per trip.
 So as you can see it will require multiple trips to get all our riders and vehicles across.
-Each round trip takes about 45-50 minutes.
+Each round trip takes about 40-45 minutes.
 Upon landing back in Missouri, the route will take you by the Big Oak Tree state park.
 The park is home to many large trees, some record holders.
 This will be the first water/rest stop of the morning.
-From Big Oak Tree, the route travels along portions of the Mississippi River Trail through the community of East Prairie.
-Here you’ll pass a city park offering a water/rest room opportunity.
-Cycling through town, we’ll turn south toward New Madrid, home to our ride’s most impressive collection of historic places.
-For a good portion of the distance you will be riding on top of a river levee, which will give you commanding views of the countryside for many miles in all directions.
-Imagine what the area looked like back in the day of the great earthquakes of 1811-12, and on into the early 1900’s, before the swamps were drained, trees harvested, and farmland created.
-Just before the entrance to the levee road, New Madrid County Jaycees will be hosting your final water/rest stop of the day.
-Upon arrival in New Madrid, you’ll pass by the Hunter-Dawson home state historic site.
-This is a restored 1850s era home, complete with many of the original furnishings.
-Staff will give tours until 4 PM for those cyclists who are interested in more details.
+From Big Oak Tree, the route travels along portions of the Mississippi River Trail, past the community of East Prairie, pausing in the village of Anniston for our next water/snack break.
+We'll continue north towards Charleston, home to our ride’s most impressive collection of historic homes.
+Here the local historical society will be hosting our final rest stop of the day, and tours of a historic home will be offered.
+Leaving Charleston, we traverse more farmland until we arrive in Sikeston, where many activities are planned for your night's visit.